deantendo/sfuikit/README.md

 =======

-This is a project by Deantendo, with heavy contribution from nini
+This is a project by Deantendo, with heavy contribution from Treelo (nini)

 =======